+When the abomination of slavery ended and also due to some horrific fires, this town despite the grandeur of mansions almost became a ghost town.
 The "bones" of the once magnificent structures persisted and the preserved historic nature of the place attracted new entrepreneurs to this centrally located place in Texas to resurrect new businesses and a lifestyle to which many people would aspire.

-Lisa and I explored some of the storefronts of the basically one street "downtown" area of Calvert located on Highway 6.
+Lisa and I explored some of the storefronts of the one street "downtown" area of Calvert located on Highway 6.

-Some very interesting businesses have insinuated themselves into the fabric of this now great destination point for visitors from far and wide.
+Some interesting businesses have insinuated themselves into the fabric of this now great destination point for visitors from far and wide.

+Zamykal Kolaches was a pleasant surprise!
 We never expected to see such furnishings in a kolache place!
-People who are drawn to frequenting tea rooms would really enjoy Zamykal Kolaches for the decor alone.
+People who frequent tea rooms would enjoy Zamykal Kolaches for the decor alone.

-Samples were given and Lisa and I purchased some to take home for our husbands.
-I must admit...these were some of the lightest and best flavored kolaches that I have ever tasted!
+Samples were given, and Lisa and I purchased some to take home for our husbands.
+I must admit...these were some of the lightest and best-flavored kolaches that I have ever tasted!